HeloiseMuller/ListeriaEx_scripts/README.md

 Only scripts used on the local dataset are provided, as the method is the same one on the global dataset.

 ## Citation
-Please cite  "Genetic exchange networks bridge mobile DNA vehicles in the bacterial pathogen Listeria monocytogenes" by Muller et al. (Publication to come).
+Please cite  "Genetic exchange networks bridge mobile DNA vehicles in the bacterial pathogen Listeria monocytogenes" by  by [Muller et al. (2025)](https://www.nature.com/articles/s41467-025-64743-x)

 ## MGEs annotation